atlassian/jira-cloud-for-sketch/TROUBLESHOOTING.md

 ## Symptoms & remedies

-### Sketch starts, but the 'Export to JIRA' button doesn't appear in the 'Export' panel
+### Sketch starts, but the 'Export to Jira' button doesn't appear in the 'Export' panel

-If the user has recently upgraded Sketch, the UI layout may have changed in such a way that the plugin can no longer find the correct `NSView` to add the 'Export to JIRA' button to.
-As a workaround, it should still be possible to export images by using the 'JIRA' item in the 'Plugin' menu, or by pressing `⌘+⌥+J`.
+If the user has recently upgraded Sketch, the UI layout may have changed in such a way that the plugin can no longer find the correct `NSView` to add the 'Export to Jira' button to.
+As a workaround, it should still be possible to export images by using the 'Jira' item in the 'Plugin' menu, or by pressing `⌘+⌥+J`.
 Please also [raise an issue] for the plugin maintainers to investigate.

-### Sketch starts, but the JIRA button doesn't appear in the menu
+### Sketch starts, but the Jira button doesn't appear in the menu

 This usually indicates that the plugin isn't actually installed.
 Please try [downloading and re-installing the plugin].
 If symptoms persist, [raise an issue] for the plugin maintainers to investigate.

 ### Sketch fails to start, or crashes on startup

 This may be a problem caused by a Sketch plugin.
 To determine which plugin is causing the issue, try removing them one-by-one from the Sketch plugin's directory at `~/Library/Application\ Support/com.bohemiancoding.sketch3/Plugins/` and reproducing the crash.
-If the offending plugin is JIRA Cloud for Sketch, please [raise an issue] for the plugin maintainers to investigate.
+If the offending plugin is Jira Cloud for Sketch, please [raise an issue] for the plugin maintainers to investigate.

 If the broken plugin is critical to your workflow, you may downgrade Sketch by [downloading and installing an earlier version].